tecosaur/LaTeX-Utilities/CONTRIBUTING.md

 ## 2. Initialise

 Open the `LaTeX-Utilities` directory in vscode.
-Open up the command line and run `npm init`
+Open up the command line and run `yarn`

 ## 3. Make a new branch and add commits